Diffusion Model-based Parameter Estimation in Dynamic Power Systems: Methods

 where ${\alpha _t} = 1 - {\beta _t}$, ${{\bar \alpha }_t} = \prod\nolimits_{s = 1}^t {{\alpha _s}} $. ${\beta _t}$ represents the variance schedule of the noising process.

-The noise latent ${x_t}$, diffusion step $t$, and conditioned power trajectories $y$ are simultaneously input into the neural network IGT, which predicts the Gaussian noise as ${\varepsilon _\omega }\left( {{x_t},t,y} \right)$.
-Then, the denoising neural network is trained by minimizing the MSE between the predicted and actually added Gaussian noises, which is calculated by equation~\eqref{loss}.
+The noise latent ${\mathbf{x}_t}$, diffusion step $t$, and conditioned power trajectories $\mathbf{y}$ are simultaneously input into the neural network IGT, which predicts the Gaussian noise as ${\bm{\mathrm{\varepsilon}} _\omega }\left( {{\mathbf{x}_t},t,\mathbf{y}} \right)$.
+Then, the denoising neural network is trained by minimizing the mean square error between the predicted and actually added Gaussian noises, which is calculated by equation~\eqref{loss}.